huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 ### Offloading

-FSDP only allows *all-or-nothing* offload, but DeepSpeed can offload parameters and optimizer differently.
+FSDP only allows *all-or-nothing* offload (i.e., either offload parameters, gradients, and optimizer, or keep them all in GPU), but DeepSpeed can offload parameters and optimizer differently.
 Furthermore, DeepSpeed also supports [offloading to NVME](https://www.deepspeed.ai/docs/config-json/#parameter-offloading).

 ### Prefetching